twisted/twisted/docs/core/howto/trial.rst

 So what did you learn in this document?

-- How to use the trial command-line tool to run your tests
+- How to use the Trial command-line tool to run your tests
 - How to use string transports to test individual clients and servers without creating sockets
 - If you really want to create sockets, how to cleanly do it so that it doesn't have bad side effects
 - And some small tips you can't live without.